 Folklore has long forged an association between our country’s ancient greenwood and the wild boar (Sus scrofa).
-The Mabinogion’s How Culhwch won Olwen (reputed to be the oldest Arthurian tale), tells of young Culhwch and the series of outlandish challenges he is set by the giant Ysbaddaden.
+The Mabinogion’s ‘How Culhwch won Olwen’ (reputed to be the oldest Arthurian tale), tells of young Culhwch and the series of outlandish challenges he is set by the giant Ysbaddaden.
 To marry Olwen, Ysbaddaden’s fair daughter, he must complete all of the increasingly difficult tasks the giant gives him.

-Then, as now, the wild boar appears to have earned itself a negative press and the image of ferocious wild boar with irascible tempers has taken root.
+Then, as now, the wild boar appears to have negative press, and the image of ferocious wild boar with irascible tempers has taken root.
 In fact, much of the media coverage regarding the reintroduction of the wild boar has centred on the supposed danger the species poses to humans.
-The ill-repute of this species is misguided however; wild boars are secretive by nature, avoid human contact and when people do cross their paths, attacks are extremely rare.
+The ill-repute of this species is misguided however; wild boars are secretive by nature, avoid human contact, and when people do cross their paths, attacks are extremely rare.
 Furthermore, they are an important keystone species that contribute to the ecology of our woodland systems through their rooting behaviour.
 They also help diminish the spread of bracken, in turn increasing the diversity of plant species in bracken-dominated areas.